 - HIPAA Password Policies

-- Changing passwords – As passwords are an “addressable requirement” under HIPAA, it doesn’t specify how often passwords should be changed.
-Experts don’t agree on the frequency of change either.
-We recommend that they are changed frequently, but not so frequently that they are likely to be forgotten and thus are going to be written down.
+- Changing passwords – As passwords are an “addressable requirement” under HIPAA, it does not specify how often passwords should be changed.
+Experts do not agree on the frequency of change either.
+We recommend that they are changed frequently, but not so frequently that they are likely to be forgotten and thus may be written down.

 - Password strength –Passwords should contain a good mixture of upper- and lower-case letters, as well as numbers and special characters where permitted.
-Longer passwords are always better.
-Using unusual characters to spell out a word, or a mix of languages, is also recommended.
+Long pass phrases of multiple unrelated words are now considered the best option.

-- HITECH – The Health Information Technology for Economic and Clinical Health Act was introduced to help the healthcare sector adapt to the modern age.
+- HITECH Act– The Health Information Technology for Economic and Clinical Health Act was introduced to help the healthcare sector adapt to the modern age.

-- Meaningful use – Under HITECH, those holding electronic health records (EHR) must show that there is legitimate purpose for holding onto healthcare records.
+- Meaningful use – Under HITECH, those holding electronic health records (EHR) must show that there is legitimate purpose for holding onto healthcare records and demonstrate meaningful use of EHRs.
 Initially optional, it is now mandatory for all healthcare providers.